-The departure location and times does not change.
-However, each trip is different and actual locations visited on the journey will change from week to week based on weather, current fishing conditions and passenger interest.
+The departure location and time does not change.
+However, each trip is different and actual locations visited on the journey will be dictated by weather, current fishing conditions, and passenger interest.

 The coast of Chile is a constantly changing landscape of fjords created by rivers flowing down from the high Andes, and vast number of islands offshore creates a unique wilderness of forests, mountains and rivers that are rarely explored by anyone.
 Today we enter the waters near the Huqui Peninsula with Comau Fjord on the north and Rinihue Fjord on the south.
 The Pumalin Preserve dominates this coast line and protects the watershed.
 (N.B.
 The exact route will be determined by the guides and captain while we sail, based on weather, fishing and wildlife viewing opportunities.
 For example, you may sail further south early in the voyage rather than stay in the Comau Fjord region.)
 After breakfast and a briefing by the guides, you will head out by Zodiac, jet boat or helicopter to fly fish or hike in the temperate rainforest.